A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Discussion

 We note that BSL performed well across all the examples, but it relies on a Gaussian assumption of the model summary statistic, either the full distribution or the dependence structure.
 From these examples, it is reasonable to hypothesize that if a great deal of effort is placed on finding informative summary statistics, approaches that using these summaries are likely to outperform the full data approaches in many applications.
 However, the promising performance of the full data approaches warrants further research in this direction, especially considering that these methods completely obviate the need to choose summary statistics.

-We also note that the results obtained for ABC with summary statistics could possibly be improved with regression adjustment methods; see \cite{blum2017regression} for a review of such methods.
-However, such adjustments have not been considered herein order to facilitate a more direct comparison between summary-based ABC and ABC based on full data distance approaches.
+We also note that the results obtained for ABC with summary statistics could possibly be improved with the use of regression adjustment methods, see \cite{blum2017regression} for a review of such methods, or methods that first conduct summary statistic selection (\citealp{Prangle2018}).
+However, such adjustments have not been considered herein to facilitate a more direct comparison between summary-based ABC and ABC based on full data distance approaches.

+In some examples we found it useful to combine full data distances with summary statistics that are informative about particular parameters.
+We expect this approach to be useful in other applications.
+However, how to appropriately weight the different components in the overall ABC discrepancy function is less clear, and the inferences could be sensitive to these weights.
+In this paper we adopted a pragmatic approach and set each weight to depend on the variability of its corresponding distance function estimated from simulations at a parameter value within the bulk of the posterior (the true parameter value when it is available).
+However, this weighting is not guaranteed to be optimal.
+The research in \citet{Prangle2017} and \citet{Harrison2020}, which aim to optimally weight summary statistics within an ABC discrepancy function, could be adapted to the setting of ABC discrepancy functions that combine full data distances and summary statistics.